anvenkat09/CNN-Digit-Classification-App/README.md

 ![GitHub Logo](CNN_digit_classification_app_img.png)

 *I had a lot of fun building this app.
-For anyone interested in Computer Vision based Machine Learning, I highly recommend this as an excercise!* Thanks to Syed Moinudeen for the wonderful concept!
+For anyone interested in Computer Vision based Machine Learning, I highly recommend this as an excercise!* Credits to Syed Moinudeen for the wonderful idea/concept!